-Classical Corfu Holidays
+Introducing Corfu Holidays

-The undulating landscape in the southern part of Corfu is perfect for mountain biking.
-For those who want to take in the scenery at a more leisurely pace, strolling through olive groves and cypress trees is a sedate way to experience the countryside.
-The popular northern coastline is bursting with lively towns like Kassiopi, full of jovial locals who are always willing to share a story or two.
-But best of all is the ever present classical history of the island; weeks could easily be spent wandering through the old ruins, lost in the world of the ancient Greeks.
+Holidays to Corfu are all about simplicity and relaxation; and the locals will surely be inclined to agree with this sentiment.
+Many visitors every year are amazed to discover that the island has a distinct Italian flavour, due to its close proximity to its Mediterranean neighbour.
+The cuisine in Corfu is a fusion of typical Greek favourites, with deliciously fresh olives and feta on every menu, paired with some Italian classics such as tomatoes, pasta and herbs.
+Watching the sun sink into the glistening azure ocean as you chow down on mouth-watering dishes is one of the sweetest pleasures of life on the island... or life in general!
+If you feel the need for speed on your holiday, the undulating landscape in the southern part of Corfu is perfect for mountain biking.
+If you’d prefer to take in the scenery at a more manageable pace, ambling through olive groves and cypress trees is a peaceful way to experience the countryside.
+The popular northern coastline is bursting at the seams with lively towns like Kassiopi be sure to brush shoulders with the jovial locals who are always willing to share a story or two.
+Whatever you do, be sure to soak up some of the ever present classical history of the island; weeks could easily be spent wandering through the old ruins, lost in the world of the ancient Greeks.